 Location: 212C Pine Ave, Anna Maria, FL 34216

-One of the most relaxing spots, and best things to do on Anna Maria Island is visit Bean Point.
+One of the most relaxing spots, and best things to do on Anna Maria Island is visit Bean Point Beach.
 With very little parking, the crowds are limited on this part of the island.
 You’ll have more of the beach to yourself!

-The northern end of Bean Point has more seaweed, but as long as you stick the west side, the beach is clear and beautiful!
-The sand under foot is super soft on the western side of Bean Point, too.
+The northern end of Bean Point at the end of the island has more seaweed, but as long as you stick the west side, the beach is clear and beautiful!
+The sand under foot is super soft on the western side of Bean Point Beach, too.

 Because parking is challenging, my best advice is to navigate to Bean Point then look for street parking.
 These are neighborhoods though, so make sure to follow the no parking signs and be courteous to the residents.
 This is where renting bikes comes in handy…